squalrus/squalrus/README.md

 - Many conversations or emails should be the genesis of documentation.
 Move the updated requirements out of a Teams message, the process update out of a meeting discussion, and the project details out of email.

 - Documentations fosters transparency and easily allows information to be shared and collaborated on.
-The documentation is "living" meaning it's always editable and not "done".
+The documentation is "living" meaning it's always editable and never "done".

 - Centralize the documentation in our wiki, but feel free to link to any other related artifact (Figma, Word doc, etc.) Consider a Word doc when collaborative editing or rich formatting is desired.

-- Ask "why".
+- Challenge the status quo.
 I may be stuck in my ways or not aware of another perspective.
 If you see room for improvement, let me know.

 - Celebrate our wins!
 We work hard and it takes a lot to ship something.
 When we do, let's share it with the team and discuss what went well.

 - Schedule meetings with an agenda, leave meetings with owners or documentation.
-An agenda forces pointed conversations in the meeting rather than undirected conversations.
+An agenda forces pointed conversations in the meeting rather than undirected chats.
 Leave with documented outcomes for future reference or for anyone who was unable to attend.

 - Avoid same day meetings.
 They can disrupt an already planned out day and do not leave a lot of time to prepare.